 Download the full Report here (PDF, 16 pages)

-FOCA and DESC/MOECC staff met at DESC in June 2015.
-Pictured, from left to right:
+June 2015 – FOCA and DESC/MOECC staff – Pictured, from left to right:

 Jenny Winters (Supervisor, MOECC Environmental Biomonitoring Section, MOECC Toronto), Terry Rees (FOCA), Christie Davies,(FOCA Lake Partner Assistant Coordinator, DESC) Anna Desellas (MOECC Inland Lakes Scientist, DESC), Rachael Fletcher (Manager, Environmental Biomonitoring Section, MOECC Toronto), Keith Somers (MOECC Inland Lakes Scientist, DESC Site Supervisor), Andrew Paterson (MOECC Inland Lakes Scientist, DESC), Deanna Panitz (FOCA Programs Coordinator), Steve Kerr (FOCA Board of Directors).

 About the Dorset Environmental Science Centre (DESC)

 NEW – August 2017 – download the article: “Hidden science centre produces RESEARCH that makes a difference,” (PDF, 7 pages) from Unique Muskoka (August 2017 edition, p.25)

 June 2017 – read about the DESC lab in the 2017 FOCA Lake Stewards Newsletter (p.14)